berkeley-cs61as/markdown-courseware/textbook/chapter14 Project 2 - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 If nothing appears, or if you get errors, don't worry.
 Use the debugging skills you've learned so far to pinpoint the error and resolve it.
 If you need help, post on Piazza or contact a TA.

+Note that the tranformations mentioned above (like `beside` or `square-of-four`) will *not* work at this point.
+You'll have to finish Exercise 8 before testing them.
+For now, if your four primitive painters work, move on to the next section.

 ## Transforming and Combining painters